en-wl/wordlist/site/scowl-readme.md

 When manually combining the words lists the "english" spelling category should be used as well as one of "american", "british", "british_z" (british with ize spelling), or "canadian".
-Great care has been taken so that that only one spelling for any particular word is included in the main list (with some minor exceptions).
+Great care has been taken so that only one spelling for any particular word is included in the main list (with some minor exceptions).
 When two variants were considered equal I randomly picked one for inclusion in the main word list.
 Unfortunately this means that my choice in how to